The current version of RSQKit is a work in progress. Any content should not be considered final at this stage.

 Badge in Zenodo

-• Copy the badge in your README file:
+• Copy the badge to the README file in your software repository in GitHub:

 Badge in GitHub repository